Do you feel like you’re just never good enough?

 Of course, not everyone can be on top of the class, otherwise, everyone would be average.
 But since those students were letting down their parents (and I imagine many of them were pretty badly punished by them), the expectations of their parents affected many of my student’s self-worth.

 With that said, our relationships also play a big role.
-Being in toxic relationships or hanging around people that put us down can seriously affect how we see ourselves.
+Being in toxic relationships or hanging around people who put us down can seriously affect how we see ourselves.
 Even if it’s not intentional, the way others treat us can shape our self-worth.

 There’s also this thing called our inner critic.
 You know, that voice in our head that always points out what we did wrong or why we’re not good enough?
 That little voice can be super powerful in influencing our self-worth.